WHAT IS A HYDROGEN BATTERY ?

 HENRIETTA - thinks she may have something to chirp about.
 She thinks she may have cracked the 'chicken and egg' conundrum as far EV infrastructure is concerned.

 It is almost incidental, that they make convenient (bolt on) range extenders for commercial vans and trucks, especially the new breed of robotrucks and taxis, that will require automated energy vending - since they have no human drivers in fully unmanned mode.

 The system provides massive energy storage potential for mismatched solar and wind generated (renewable) electricity in remote regions, for use in smarter cities and rural locations.

 Say goodbye to V2G, that robs motorists of energy, from their onboard battery packs.
 Although, until we have SmartNet,™ Vehicle-To-Grid, is one way of tackling the problem.
-At least the utilities have cottoned to that.
+The utilities have cottoned to that.

 LOWER COST VERSATILITY

 When manufactured in large numbers, a Universal cartridge will be significantly cheaper to produce than hundreds of different systems from dozens of OESs.

 The 'Standard' casing and working parts of the 'Hydrogen Battery,' (including connectors, etc.), is suitable to contain lithium cells as a conventional battery pack, being interchangeable to overcome the energy mix dilemma that many Governments are looking to solve.